Visual Network Analysis in Immersive Environments: A Survey: Conclusion

 \section{Conclusion}

-In this large-scale survey, we presented a comprehensive state-of-the-art report on visual network analysis in immersive environments.
-We systematically collected, filtered, and categorised relevant publications resulting in 138 papers, 87 of which describe an application and 59 presenting a user study informing the applicability or design of such (8 both).
+In this survey, we presented a comprehensive state-of-the-art report on visual network analysis in immersive environments.
+We systematically collected, filtered, and categorised relevant publications, resulting in 138 papers, 87 of which describe an application and 59 present a user study informing the applicability or design of such (8 both).
 Our analysis and comparison of the different approaches and studies provide information on the coverage of this fragmented field, highlight gaps, and lead to guidelines for future research advancing this field.
-Our companion website \websiteurl{} offers an interactive option to explore our results and will be maintained to add new advancements.
+Our companion website \websiteurl{} offers an interactive option to explore our results and will be continuously extended.